 For a superb buffet of Sri Lankan fare, book a table at The Terrace at the Mount Lavinia Hotel.
 The restaurant also serves a solid spread of international favourites for those who are not quite game to dig into a local dish!

 Where to shop in Colombo

 If there’s one retail experience that stands out in Colombo, it would have to be jewellery shopping.

 Check out Khiards Jewellers, where you can select original handmade pieces at a fraction of what you’d pay in Australia.
 If you can’t find a piece that takes your fancy, you can design your own.
 Be aware that 9 carat gold is not ‘a thing’ in Sri Lanka; it’s always 18 carat or more.

-If jade, sapphires, tiger eye or topaz are your bling of choice, the shiny showroom of Stone ‘N’ String is a must-visit.
+If jade, sapphires, tiger eye or topaz are your bling of choice, drop by the shiny showroom of Stone ‘N’ String.

 Ways to relax in Colombo